 In Hertfordshire and North Middlesex the main threat to the countryside arises from the pressure for development but this may also give opportunities for increased access.
 This development is controlled by the planning system.

 Ramblers volunteers need to ensure that the plans protect rights of way, open space and access.
-Deputy Footpaths Secretaries often are a good source of information on developments within their own boroughs and districts – see Rights of Way page to contact them.
+District Footpaths Secretaries often are a good source of information on developments within their own boroughs and districts – see Rights of Way page to contact them.

 We need more volunteers in this area to check and respond to local planning applications.